LevChickie/Keres-program/README.md

 # Text Analyzer/Content search application
-c# based application to analyze the content of text files by breaking them into lists of words.
+A Java based application to analyze the content of text files by breaking them into lists of words.